 Step five (revision with specific trait language): For this piece of writing, I pulled each student for one-on-one response where together we examined the telling sentences and the showing paragraphs.
 Sometimes, I probed for more exemplars and more clarity.
 We discussed the similes to see if it supported the text.
 Each time we re-read the text several times so that we could focus on the sound of the text---Did the piece read like a song of friendship?
 Helping students become aware of the sound behind their writing is a great initial step in teaching them to be more conscious of voice.

-If this kind of one-on-one response is not possible, refer to the two Post-its for revision, which are provided here.
+If this kind of one-on-one response is not possible, refer to the two Post-it® Note-sized templates for revision, which are provided here.
 You can use one or both, depending on how much time you have to spend on this assignment.

-Our Nevada Common Core State Standards require us to start pushing our students to evaluate reading and writing, and these Post-its are a small tool that—when modeled well and monitored strictly during the first few uses—can help your students learn to independently create revision plans that match their own drafts’ strengths and weaknesses.
+Our Nevada Common Core State Standards require us to start pushing our students to evaluate reading and writing, and these Post-it® Note-sized templates are a small tool that—when modeled well and monitored strictly during the first few uses—can help your students learn to independently create revision plans that match their own drafts’ strengths and weaknesses.

-When using the Post-its for response and revision, most students claim that ranking the skills in someone else’s writing instead of their own is easier, so it might be a good exercise to have your students work with partners to rank the skills in one of the student models that comes with this lesson.
-Your struggling learners can practice with one or the other Post-its, but your advanced learners can and should certainly practice with both Post-its: idea development and organization.
+When using the Post-it® Note-sized templates for response and revision, most students claim that ranking the skills in someone else’s writing instead of their own is easier, so it might be a good exercise to have your students work with partners to rank the skills in one of the student models that comes with this lesson.
+Your struggling learners can practice with one or the other Post-it® Note-sized templates, but your advanced learners can and should certainly practice with both Post-it® Note-sized templates: idea development and organization.

 Step six (editing as a community) First, before students edit their revised drafts, put them away for a while.
 Students need a little space between drafting and revising, and they need a little more space between revising and editing.
 Before having them edit, do a mini-lesson on the importance of correctness when sharing your writing publicly, including sharing it on a bulletin board inside or outside a classroom.